New deadly quake shakes northern Italy

 French President Francois Hollande's office said France stood ready to provide Italy with any experts or logistical aid it might need.
 Greece was among the first nations to offer help.

 A 3.8 magnitude quake was also felt in western Bulgaria on Tuesday, causing no casualties or serious damage, the National Geophysical Institute said.
-It had its epicentre near Pernik.
+It had its epicenter near Pernik.

-(Writing by Lisa Jucca; Additional reporting by Antonella Cinelli and Steve Scherer in Rome, Svetlana Kovalyova, Antonella Ciancio and Lisa Jucca in Milan; Editing by Pravin Char)
+(Writing by Lisa Jucca; Additional reporting by Antonella Cinelli and Steve Scherer in Rome, Svetlana Kovalyova, Antonella Ciancio and Lisa Jucca in Milan; Editing by Louise Ireland and Janet Lawrence)